 By Bill Etmund

 Your car seems to be running just fine.
 No menacing dashboard lights are blinking at you.
-However, since you’re a wise car owner, you occasionally drive your vehicle in for a maintenance checkup.
+But since you’re a wise car owner, you occasionally drive your vehicle in for a maintenance checkup.
 You have the brakes checked, the cooling system examined, etc. You depend on your car, and you know that the consequences of neglect can be profound.
 An ounce of prevention really is worth a pound of cure.

 This same wisdom also holds true for the customer service system at your financial institution.

-Here’s a quick checklist to help you conduct a “Customer Service Assessment” on your Financial Institution:
+Here’s a quick checklist to help you conduct a “customer service assessment” on your financial institution:

-1.Is your marketing message consistent?
+- Is your marketing message consistent?
 Do potential customers see the same message on your website, on the exterior of your facilities, in your lobbies, on your employees?

-3. Do each of your branch employees know how to efficiently and confidently recommend the best accounts?
+- Does each of your branch employees know how to efficiently and confidently recommend the best accounts?

-4. Are there unnecessary procedural hurdles when opening an account?
+- Are there unnecessary procedural hurdles when opening an account?
 These could include excessive requirements or computer inefficiencies.

-5. Is it easy to establish complementary products like direct deposit, debit cards, online banking, bill pay and mobile banking?
+- Is it easy to establish complementary products like direct deposit, debit cards, online banking, bill pay and mobile banking?

 We hope your assessment reveals that you and your team are operating at peak performance.
-If not, perhaps this ounce of prevention will help you continue to build long-term, highly-engaged relationships with your new and existing checking customers.
+If not, perhaps this ounce of prevention will help you continue to build long-term, highly engaged relationships with your new and existing checking customers.